eliotsykes/dan-todo/GUIDE.md

 };
 ```

-This initializer makes the `store` object available in the `user-form` component, meaning the `this.store.createRecord('user')` call in the component will now work.
+This initializer makes the `store` object available in the `user-form` component, meaning the `this.get('store').createRecord('user')` call in the component will now work.

 #### API Design and Ember's RESTAdapter

 To avoid expending excessive brain cycles on API design decisions, the user API you'll build here is going to behave very closely to [what Ember's RESTAdapter expects by default](http://guides.emberjs.com/v1.11.0/models/the-rest-adapter/).

 Ember's RESTAdapter is used to communicate with the server for persisting model data.
-When you make a call like `this.store.createRecord('user')`, the RESTAdapter will be used by `this.store` behind-the-scenes by default.
+When you make a call like `this.get('store').createRecord('user')`, the RESTAdapter will be used by `this.get('store')` behind-the-scenes by default.

 The `RESTAdapter` expects your JSON API to behave conventionally in terms of the way your JSON data is structured, and the way your API URLs are specified.
 These conventions can be overridden through configuration, though we will try to keep the custom configuration to a minimum.